outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - composability (unit that interacts with other units)
             - units interact with every other structure in an interaction space & with other units in the unit (type) space
           - standards
-            - interaction with y = 0 provides info about the behavior of a function in its default/standard form, which can be used to describe it efficiently
+            - interaction with y = 0 (zeros) provides info about the behavior of a function in its default/standard form, which can be used to describe it efficiently

         - other structures are structures of energy distribution/storage
           - equivalent or similar alternates can share the energy distributed from another energy source and distribute it using an efficient method like a rotation function, or store it in its components (roots of unity)